ayonsarai/BFS_DFS_Heaps_Maze/README.md

 What worked well: I had access to a lot of resources and the internet to be able to support this project, In addition I met 1-1 with my tutor Kai and also attended a study group.
 I also utilized tools such as Github, Codeachademy, Youtube, ChatGBT and Copilot.

+# Resources:

-# Resources: Codeademy.com Graph Data Structures, BroCode Youtube video "Learn Breadth First Search in 6 minutes", [C++] ASCII art - Maze Blaze game youtube video,  Grokking Chapter 6  Breadth-First Search, Chapter 7 Dijkstra’s Algorithm, Skiena pg 145, 162-184 , Skiena Chapter 7 Heuristic Methods.
+Codeademy.com Graph Data Structures, BroCode Youtube video "Learn Breadth First Search in 6 minutes", [C++] ASCII art - Maze Blaze game youtube video,  Grokking Chapter 6  Breadth-First Search, Chapter 7 Dijkstra’s Algorithm, Skiena pg 145, 162-184 , Skiena Chapter 7 Heuristic Methods.

 # Technical Description:

-## In my main method: I have defined a 2D array to represent the maze.
+## In my main method:

+I have defined a 2D array to represent the maze.
 I am then calling the BFS, DFS, and Heaps methods, passing the maze, start, and end as parameters to each method.

 ## In the BFS method: the Breadth First Search algorithm to solve a maze.
+This Uses a queue to explore the maze level by level & Finds the shortest path in an unweighted maze.

 * I start by initializing a queue, a boolean array visited to keep track of visited nodes, and an integer array parent to keep track of the parent of each node.
 I add the start node to the queue, mark it as visited, and set its parent as -1 since it has no parent.
 * Then, I enter a loop that continues until the queue is empty.
 In each iteration, I dequeue a node and check if it's the end node.
 If it is, I break the loop.
 If it's not, I iterate over all the nodes in the maze.
 If a node is connected to the current node (indicated by maze[current][i] == 1) and it hasn't been visited yet, I add it to the queue, mark it as visited, and set its parent as the current node.